petkaantonov/bluebird/README.md

 Here any kind of unexpected error will automatically reported on stderr along with a stack trace because we only register a handler for the expected `SyntaxError`.

 Ok, so, that's pretty neat.
-But actually not many libraries define error types and it's in fact a complete ghetto out there with ad hoc strings being attached as some arbitrary property name like `.name`, `.type`, `.code`, not having any property at all or even throwing strings as errors and so on.
+But actually not many libraries define error types and it is in fact a complete ghetto out there with ad hoc strings being attached as some arbitrary property name like `.name`, `.type`, `.code`, not having any property at all or even throwing strings as errors and so on.
 So how can we still listen for expected errors?

 Bluebird defines a special error type `RejectionError` (you can get a reference from `Promise.RejectionError`).
 This type of error is given as rejection reason by promisified methods when their underlying library gives an untyped, but expected error.
 Primitives such as strings, and error objects that are directly created like `new Error("database didn't respond")` are considered untyped.